-So, you want to work in pharmaceutical sales but you don’t have any selling experience.
+So, you want to work in pharmaceutical sales, but you don’t have selling experience.

-This might seem a daunting task – after all, pharmaceutical sales is a highly competitive job sector and each year there are thousands of more applicants than there are available positions.
+This might seem a daunting task – after all, pharmaceutical sales are a highly competitive job sector, and each year there are thousands of more applicants than available positions.

 That alone is enough to take the wind out of any prospective applicant’s sails!

-There’s more to getting a pharmaceutical sales position than just having a previous record of success (although we won’t lie – previous experience doesn’t hurt!).
+There’s more to getting a pharmaceutical sales position than just having a previous success record (although we won’t lie – previous experience doesn’t hurt!).

 [Related: The Best Resume for YOU – Here’s How]

-The trick is to have the other skills and qualities companies are looking for, and emphasize them in such a way that you attract attention.
+The trick is to have the other skills and qualities companies are looking for and emphasize them so that you attract attention.